core-wg/resource-directory/draft-ietf-core-resource-directory.md

   : Endpoint type (optional).
 Used for group, endpoint and resource lookups.

   resource-param :=
-  : Link attribute parameters (optional).
-Any link target attribute as defined in Section 4.1 of {{RFC6690}}, used for resource lookups.
+  : Link parameters (optional).
+Any link parameter as defined in Section 4.1 of {{RFC6690}}, including href, used for resource lookups.

   Content-Format:
   : application/link-format (optional)